-- 7.1 Allegations that may meet the harm threshold are those that might indicate a person will pose a risk of harm if they continue to work in their present position, or in any capacity with children, for example, where the individual has behaved: - 7.1.1 in a way that has harmed a child, or may have harmed a child; and / or; - 7.1.2 possibly committed a criminal offence against or related to a child; and / or; - 7.1.3 behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she works regularly or closely with children.
+Allegations that may meet the harm threshold are those that might indicate a person will pose a risk of harm if they continue to work in their present position, or in any capacity with children, for example, where the individual has behaved:

+- in a way that has harmed a child, or may have harmed a child; and / or; - possibly committed a criminal offence against or related to a child; and / or; - behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she works regularly or closely with children.
 This includes behaviour that may have happened outside school and creates a transferable risk.

-8 Definition of harm
+Definition of harm

-8.1 It is important to understand the types of conduct that may be harmful to children, and to recognise that harm may not be limited to the most obvious types of physical abuse.
+It is important to understand the types of conduct that may be harmful to children, and to recognise that harm may not be limited to the most obvious types of physical abuse.
 There is no single legal definition of harm, but to assist in the understanding of what may amount to harm, staff should consider the following:

-- 8.1.1 The Safeguarding Vulnerable Groups Act 2006, whilst not providing a definition of harm, encourages people to apply a 'normal, everyday meaning.' - 8.1.2 The Children Act 1989 defines: - a. 'harm' as 'ill-treatment or the impairment of ill-health or development [including, for example, impairment suffered from seeing or hearing the ill-treatment of another]'; - b. 'ill-treatment' as including 'sexual abuse and forms of ill-treatment which are not physical'; - c. 'health' as 'physical or mental health'.
+- The Safeguarding Vulnerable Groups Act 2006, whilst not providing a definition of harm, encourages people to apply a 'normal, everyday meaning.' - The Children Act 1989 defines: - a. 'harm' as 'ill-treatment or the impairment of ill-health or development [including, for example, impairment suffered from seeing or hearing the ill-treatment of another]';

+- b. 'ill-treatment' as including 'sexual abuse and forms of illtreatment which are not physical'; - c. 'health' as 'physical or mental health'.

-9 How to raise concerns and allegations
+How to raise concerns and allegations

-9.1 Raising low level concerns
+Raising low-level concerns

-9.1.1 Where a member of staff has a low-level concern in respect of any staff member, they must report the matter immediately.
-It can be raised with the head or the DSL.
+Where a member of staff has a low-level concern in respect of any staff member, they must report the matter immediately to the Headmaster.

-9.2 Duty of the DSL to refer concerns to the Head
+Duty of the DSL to refer concerns to the Headmaster

-9.2.1 The Head remains the ultimate decision-maker in respect of all low-level concerns.
-Save for in cases involving the head, the DSL must therefore promptly report any concern raised with them to the Head.
-Wherever possible, the DSL must speak to the Head in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
-If it is not possible to speak to the head in person about the concern, the DSL must email the Head with a summary of the concern on the same day the concern is raised.
+The Headmaster remains the ultimate decision-maker in respect of all low-level concerns.
+Save for in cases involving the Headmaster, the DSL must therefore promptly report any concern raised with them to the Headmaster.
+Wherever possible, the DSL must speak to the Headmaster in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
+If it is not possible to speak to the Headmaster in person about the concern, the DSL must email the Headmaster with a summary of the concern on the same day the concern is raised.

-9.3 Concerns about staff
+Concerns about staff

-9.3.1 Where a concern is raised about the conduct of a member of staff (other than the Head) that may meet the harm threshold, it must immediately be raised with the Head.
+Where a concern is raised about the conduct of a member of staff (other than the Headmaster) that may meet the harm threshold, it must immediately be raised with the Headmaster.

-9.4 Concerns involving the Head
+Concerns involving the Headmaster

-9.4.1 Where a member of staff has a concern about the Head, they must report it immediately to the Chair of Governors without first notifying the Head.
+Where a member of staff has a concern about the Headmaster, they must report it immediately to the Chair of Governors, without first notifying the Headmaster.
+The Chair should immediately contact the LADO in the first instance.

-9.5 Conflicts of interest
+Conflicts of interest

-9.5.1 Where there is a conflict of interest in raising a concern with the Head (e.g.: concerns raised in connection with someone who is related to or personally connected to the Head) it must be reported directly to the LADO, without first notifying the Head.
-Details for the Lado can be found at page 7 of this policy.
+Where there is a conflict of interest in raising a concern with the Headmaster (e.g.: concerns raised in connection with someone who is related to or personally connected to the Headmaster) it must be reported directly to the LADO, without first notifying the Headmaster.
+Details for the LADO can be found at page 7 of this policy.

-9.6 Concerns involving Governors
+Concerns involving Governors

-9.6.1 Where a member of staff identifies a concern about a Governor, they must report the matter immediately to the Chair of Governors or the Nominated Safeguarding Governor.
-If either the Chair of Governors or the Nominated Safeguarding Governor is the subject of an allegation, the staff member must report the matter to the other.
+Where a member of staff identifies a concern about a Governor, they must report the matter immediately to the Chair of Governors, who is also the Nominated Safeguarding Governor.
+If the Chair of Governors is the subject of an allegation, the staff member must report to the LADO.

-9.7 Reports to the DSL
+Reports to the DSL